-He has given long and distinguished service to the Methodist Church, as an adviser and friend to many throughout the connexion.
-In connection with the *restructuring of the church at all level, completed in 1974, he prepared, in a different format, a completely new edition of *Constitutional Practice and Discipline, which continues to form the basis of the current text.
-He was involved in the devising and preparation of the bill leading to the *Methodist Church Act 1976 and has been involved in the drafting of every constitutional scheme for *autonomous churches overseas since 1961.
-A member of the *Law and Polity Committee since 1969, he served the *Conference (including as its first lay Journal Secretary) from 1974 to 1997, in both capacities being held in great regard for his wise and expert advice.
+He gave long and distinguished service to the Methodist Church, as an adviser and friend to many throughout the connexion.
+In connection with the *restructuring of the church at all levels, completed in 1974, he prepared, in a different format, a completely new edition of *Constitutional Practice and Discipline, which continues to form the basis of the current text.
+He was involved in the devising and preparation of the bill leading to the *Methodist Church Act 1976 and was involved in the drafting of every constitutional scheme for *autonomous churches overseas since 1961.
+A member of the *Law and Polity Committee from 1969, he served the *Conference (including as its first lay Journal Secretary) from 1974 to 1997, in both capacities being held in great regard for his wise and expert advice.

-A longstanding member and holder of many offices at *Hinde Street (West London Mission), he is particularly noted for his constant and devoted service as a class leader.
+A longstanding member and holder of many offices at *Hinde Street (West London Mission), he was particularly noted for his constant and devoted service as a class leader.